The Josefson--Nissenzweig theorem and filters on $\omega$: The Kat e tov preorder and complexity of filters whose spaces have the (B)JNP

+\begin{remark} Of course, any two distinct filters from the family $\fF_2$ are even Kat\v{e}tov incomparable.
+Since $F\equiv_K Fr$ for any $F\in\fF_1$, any two filters from $\fF_1$ are Kat\v{e}tov comparable (even equivalent). \end{remark}

-Dropping the assumption concerning the descriptive complexity of filters in Theorem \ref{theorem:continuum_many}, we may obtain families of cardinality $2^{\frakc}$ containing pairwise non-isomorphic filters on $\omega$ whose spaces $N_F$ have the BJNP but not the JNP, etc.
+Dropping the assumption concerning the descriptive complexity of filters in Corollary \ref{cor:main_corollary_continuum}, we may obtain families of cardinality $2^{\frakc}$ containing pairwise non-isomorphic filters on $\omega$ whose spaces $N_F$ have the BJNP but not the JNP, etc., hence verifying Corollary \ref{cor:main_corollary_2continuum} from Introduction.

+\begin{proof}[\textbf{Proof of Corollary \ref{cor:main_corollary_2continuum}}] The corollary can be justified using the well-known fact that the Kat\v{e}tov equivalence class of any ideal contains $2^\frakc$ many pairwise non-isomorphic filters.
+For the reader's convenience we present below yet another elementary argument.